 “Oh, great,” I spouted, grabbing the parking ticket.
 The thought of a remedial offer, Chicago-style, greased my lobes—until I realized I couldn’t afford that, either.
 “C’mon, I’m new in town and just lost my ass, isn’t there anything we…”

 “Careful, son,” the patrolman stiffened, likely figuring I didn’t have enough scratch to make this all go away anyhow.
-“But look at it this way, you can plead your case in traffic court.
+“But you can plead your case in traffic court.
 And the nearest city garage is only a couple of blocks from here on Eddy.
 Walking distance—you can bail her out in about an hour or so.
 The tow will set you back about $45.
 But hustle on over and cover, storage goes $20-$30 a day…”

-“Please, officer, you don’t understand—that’ll totally clean me out,” I spouted, springing my camera bag from the trunk, before waving the Volvo good-bye, with the Stratocaster riff lowly streaming from Heider’s storefront studio getting drowned out by air compressor-powered drills.
+“Please, officer—that’ll totally clean me out,” I spouted, springing my camera bag from the trunk, before waving the Volvo good-bye, with the Stratocaster riff lowly streaming from Heider’s storefront studio getting drowned out by air compressor-powered drills.
 “How am I supposed to…”

 “Like the sign says, we make sure you get yours…”

 “So can you take it down a notch, I’ll do four bills…”

 “Sorry, sailor, this is Canon gear, top of the line, can’t go one thin dime under $650.
 Next…”